Learn about the side effects of caffeine and/or the side effects of coffee.

 It's time to spill the beans on coffee!

-One of the major side effects of caffeine is wearing out your adrenal glands.
-And you may want to cut down on your consumption of caffeine or switch to a better alternative.
+And one of the major side effects of caffeine is wearing out your adrenal glands, so you may want to cut down on your consumption of caffeine or switch to a better alternative.

 Most people know that coffee is a strong diuretic and it will make you urinate more than usual due to increasing the blood flow through your kidneys.